Skip to main content

 sink with running water

-A component of the Drinking Water and Groundwater Protection Division is dedicated to implementing and managing the Water Supply Rule.
+A significant component of the Drinking Water and Groundwater Protection Division's mission is dedicated to implementing and managing the Vermont Vermont Water Supply Rule.

-Purpose of This Rule: First, and most important, the rule's primary purpose is to regulate water systems in the state so that they provide clean and safe drinking water to Vermont's citizens.
-This is true for the smallest, single house source to the state's largest system.
-The rule also establishes well construction standards which apply to every constructed well in Vermont, regardless of the type of facility it serves.
+Purpose of this rule: First and foremost, the Vermont Water Supply Rule's primary purpose is to regulate public water systems in the state so that they may provide clean and safe drinking water to Vermont's citizens and visitors.
+The rule also establishes well construction standards.

-Second, by implementing this rule, Vermont qualifies to retain "primacy" for the Safe Drinking Water Act from the federal U.S. Environmental Protection Agency (USEPA).
-Primacy means that the state will administer the federal regulations that apply to all public water systems in the country, instead of USEPA.
+Second, by implementing the rule, Vermont qualifies to retain "primacy" for the Safe Drinking Water Act from the federal U.S. Environmental Protection Agency (USEPA).
+Primacy means that the state will administer the federal regulations that apply to all public water systems, instead of USEPA.

 The Division conducts the following duties in the interest of public health (relating to drinking water):